stephen-lakes/react-native-instagram-app/README.md

 # react-native-instagram-app
 react-native-instagram is a clone of the instagram mobile application coded in React Native.
 The database used is JSON.
-This application is used for normal blogging purposes and has the following features:-
+The app has the following features:-

 * Post
 * Search